itsPreto/baby-code/README.md

 - You may also download any other models supported by llama.cpp, of any parameter size of your choosing.
 - Keep in mind that the paramters might need to be tuned for your specific case:

-## 🦙 !IMPORTANT!
-Build Llama.cpp
+## 🦙 ⚠️ IMPORTANT ⚠️

-- This project is a fork of `Llama.cpp` so it depends on a successful compilation.
+- This project is dependent on its submodule `llama.cpp` and relies on its successful build.

-- Depending on you OS you have a few options for compiling and building the Llama.cpp library.

-- Please refer to their original [build setup](https://github.com/ggerganov/llama.cpp#build)
+- Please refer to their original [build setup](https://github.com/ggerganov/llama.cpp#build) to setup on your specific OS.

 ## 🧠 Model Config
 Load up your chosen model `gguf` for local inference using CPU or GPU by simply placing it in the `llama.cpp/models` folder and edit the `baby_code.py` init config below: